meteorid-labs/weekenv/README.md

 - Support for ios

-- Make it as package executor (like npx)
+- Make env template as package executor (like npx.)

 ## Features